vdam05/vdam05.github.io/_posts/2025-07-10-wireshark.md

 For Linux, you can type in 'sudo apt install wireshark' to grab the Wireshark package.
 Then type the command 'wireshark' to open the GUI for wireshark.

-To actually start capturing, go to Capture.
-You can start/stop/restart your capture here.
-Once done, you can save your traffic as a pcap file at File > Save As.

-# Important info on Wireshark
 - You can choose a network interface to start capturing web traffic and save it into a pcap file later on.
 Or you can open a pcap file to see the traffic on it in the File > Open section.
 ![wireshark_net_int](/images/wireshark_network_interface.png)
+- To actually start capturing, go to Capture.
+You can start/stop/restart your capture here.
+Once done, you can save your traffic as a pcap file at File > Save As.

+# Wireshark Windows
 - Packet List: shows all the packets captured and their general information.
 There is also IPv4 and IPv6 addresses.
   - You can order packets by the time that they arrive (packet number does not mean that they arrive in that exact order), packet number, group packets up by destination IP, source IP, the protocol used, or the common information.
 You can order both ways.
 Click on the respective column name.
 - Packet Details: where we see more details about the number of bytes captured, what network interface was used, the MAC address of source and destination, what protocol was used, source and destination port numbers and so on.
 It also shows the actual data in hex form.